Novartis/torchsurv/paper/paper.md

 ## Evaluation Metrics Functions

 The `TorchSurv` package offers a comprehensive set of metrics to evaluate the predictive performance of survival models, including the AUC, C-index, and Brier score.
-The inputs of the evaluation metrics functions are the individual risk score estimated on the test set and the survival response on the test set.
+The inputs of the evaluation metrics functions are the subject-specific risk score estimated on the test set and the survival response on the test set.
 The risk score measures the risk (or a proxy thereof) that a subject has an event.
 We provide definitions for each metric and demonstrate their use through illustrative code snippets.

-**AUC.** The AUC measures the discriminatory capacity of a model at a given time $t$, i.e., the model’s ability to provide a reliable ranking of times-to-event based on estimated individual risk scores [@Heagerty2005;@Uno2007;@Blanche2013].
+**AUC.** The AUC measures the discriminatory capacity of the survival model at a given time $t$, i.e., the ability to provide a reliable ranking of times-to-event based on estimated subject-specific risk scores [@Heagerty2005;@Uno2007;@Blanche2013].

 ```python
 from torchsurv.metrics import Auc